"

 Experiments

-In both of these studies we found that people can be influenced by just seeing words.
+Both studies found that people can be influenced solely by seeing words.
 By seeing a word for a fraction of a second, people’s response time would change.
 When the priming word was related to the target word it was found that people’s response time was faster than when the priming word was not related.
 They also found that the more positive words also caused people to have a faster reaction time than when negative words were used.

 connection to STS